Community & Culture

 The preservation of our island culture is a commitment that remains close to our hearts.
 At the home of Sri Lankan hospitality, we believe in sharing our heritage with the world that lands on our shores, while simultaneously protecting and nurturing it as our ancestors did for us today.
 All hotels and villas in our family host a variety of authentic experiences including tours of tea factories, markets, and villages.
 The latters includes the sourcing of meals and transport from the village itself, in order to provide residents with a supplementary source of income.
 In addition, many local arts and crafts are featured throughout our homes – either in the form of cultural performances, or as interior decorations using natural materials such as cane, reed, palm leaves and more.

-With the resounding success of the project at Jetwing Kaduruketha, Thrive has now been expanded to encompass a greater number of our hotels, providing micro- and small-scale enterprises especially those run by rural women the opportunity to see their enterprises succeed and grow.
+Thrive was launched at Jetwing Kaduruketha, in Wellawaya, and with its resounding success, the programme has now been expanded to encompass a greater number of our hotels, providing micro- and small-scale enterprises especially those run by rural women the opportunity to see their enterprises succeed and grow.

 Sri Lanka, since time immemorial, has been a melting pot of differing cultures and religions, creating a rich mosaic of diversity across the island.
 Although for centuries, these faiths and their followers existed in peaceful harmony, the unfolding of unfortunate events over the past several decades have threatened that balance.